Fifty Three Matrix Factorizations: A systematic approach: Background

-The KAK decomposition has been generalized to the \textit{generalized Cartan decomposition} by Flensted-Jensen which we found the first appearance in his 1978 paper \cite{flensted1978spherical}.
-Originally his works \cite{flensted1978spherical,flensted1980discrete} considered the noncompact cases only but the compact cases were subsequently studied in \cite{hoogenboomthesis} by Hoogenboom.
-We will call both of them by the name ``$\kak$ decomposition".
-Historically, the idea of a double coset space $K_1\backslash G/K_2$ has shown up along the studies on conjugacy classes of the Lie groups \cite{burgoyne1977conjugacy,djokovic1981closures} with some older references such as Berger's work \cite{berger1957espaces}.
-In the 1990s, detailed studies with specific case examples were done by Matsuki in \cite{matsuki1995double,matsuki1997double}, and the idea of visible actions on symmetric spaces \cite{kobayashi2007visible} discussed the possible structures of the double cosets with more case studies \cite{Kobayashi,sasaki2010generalized}.
-Furthermore, the root space decomposition and the root systems of the compact $\kak$ decompositions have been computed and classified nicely by Matsuki \cite{matsuki2002classification}.
+The KAK decomposition has been extended to the \textit{generalized Cartan decomposition} by Flensted-Jensen in his 1978 paper \cite{flensted1978spherical}.
+Originally his work \cite{flensted1978spherical,flensted1980discrete} considered the noncompact cases only but the compact cases were subsequently studied in \cite{hoogenboom1983generalized,hoogenboomthesis} by Hoogenboom.
+We will call both of them the ``$\kak$ decomposition".
+In the 1990s, Matsuki extensively studied specific examples \cite{matsuki1995double,matsuki1997double}, and the idea of visible actions on symmetric spaces \cite{kobayashi2007visible} led to more case studies \cite{Kobayashi,sasaki2010generalized}.
+Furthermore, the root systems of the compact $\kak$ decompositions have been computed and classified by Matsuki \cite{matsuki2002classification}.